 The much anticipated revised and expanded edition of the Gettysburg Campaign Atlas.
-The revised Atlas has 444 maps and is considered an absolute must when walking the battlefield at Gettysburg.
+The revised Atlas has 444 maps and is considered an absolute must when walking the battlefield at Gettysburg and studying the battle.

 Jennie Wade of Gettysburg.....104 pages